 I’ve carried several Tekto knives over the years.
 For example, the Tekto F1 Alpha is a larger folding option that has been in my EDC rotation for a while.
-The Spry Mini takes the opposite approach, focusing on maximum portability while still offering automatic deployment.
+The Spry Mini takes the opposite approach.
+It focuses on maximum portability while still offering automatic deployment.
 In daily use, the knife works well for typical light-duty tasks.
 Opening packages, cutting cord, trimming loose threads, and similar quick jobs are exactly what this compact automatic knife was built for.

 Tekto A5 Spry Mini Specifications

-Those numbers may look small on paper, but they add up to a remarkably portable automatic knife that still feels solid in the hand.
+Those numbers may look small on paper.
+However, they add up to a remarkably portable automatic knife that still feels solid in the hand.

 Design and Build of the Tekto A5 Spry Mini Automatic Knife

-The handle is made from 6061-T6 aluminum, which keeps the knife lightweight while maintaining good rigidity.
+The handle is made from 6061-T6 aluminum.
+As a result, the knife stays lightweight while still feeling rigid.
 There is no noticeable flex or rattle, and the slim profile helps the knife disappear into a pocket.

-The blade uses titanium-coated S35VN steel, a premium steel known for strong edge retention and corrosion resistance.
+The blade uses titanium-coated S35VN steel.
+This is a premium steel known for strong edge retention and corrosion resistance.
 Combined with the compact frame, the overall result feels like a well-built micro-EDC rather than a novelty knife.

 The base of the handle also includes a tungsten carbide glass breaker.
-While most owners may never need it, the feature adds emergency utility without increasing the knife’s compact size.
+Most owners may never need it.
+Even so, the feature adds emergency utility without increasing the knife’s compact size.

 The button lock mechanism is smooth and predictable.
-Pressing the button fires the blade open quickly, while retracting it feels equally controlled.
+Pressing the button fires the blade open quickly.
+Retracting it feels equally controlled.

 The tension strikes a good balance.
-It is firm enough to inspire confidence but not so stiff that it becomes annoying during regular use.
+It is firm enough to inspire confidence, but not so stiff that it becomes annoying during regular use.
+That matters on a knife this small.
+If the button were too light, it would not inspire much confidence.
+On the other hand, if it were too heavy, it would make the knife less convenient.
+Tekto landed in a useful middle ground.

 Blade Style Options